Sage Bambino Plus Review

 It has the ability to produce decent milk texture automatically, with three different temperature settings and three texture settings.

-There’s no doubt in my mind that the Bambino is leaps and bounds above the lower cost espresso coffee machines on the market that I’m aware of, when it comes to milk texturing.
+There’s no doubt in my mind that the Bambino is leaps and bounds above the lower cost espresso coffee coffee machines on the market that I’m aware of, when it comes to milk texturing.

 It doesn’t come with a PID, as the Bambino Plus does.
 You have to pay for that separately and retro fit it.

-It doesn’t come at 9 bar, you have to mod it to be 9 bar, though that’s quick and only about a tenner.
+It doesn’t come at 9 bar, you have to mod it to be 9 bar, even though that’s quick and only about a tenner.

 What about the negatives?